CBA\DBA Court Mediation Services

 Summary of the Program

 CMS operates with the express approval and assistance of the County Court Judges and Magistrates under the guidance of the Presiding Judge, and the Denver Probate and Domestic Relations Judge.

 Fees for Services

-Although, our first and foremost obligation is to work effectively with the Courts, CMS mediators do charge a nominal fee to the litigants in cases in which the amount in dispute is in excess of $2,500.00.
-The nominal fees are paid by cash or check payable to the DBA), and Credit Card (Visa, MasterCard, and American Express).
-Of the total amount collected on such cases, 50% is paid by the DBA to the mediator(s) who handled the case and 50% is retained by the DBA to defray the expenses of CMS.
-Some mediators defer their portions of the fee, choosing to contribute it to the DBA for the CMS program.
+Although, our first and foremost obligation is to work effectively with the Courts, CMS mediators do charge a nominal fee to the litigants for cases.
+(Please refer to the program brochure for fee schedule).
+Nominal fees are paid by cash, check (payable to the DBA), and Credit Card (Visa, MasterCard, and American Express).
+Of the total amount collected on such cases, 50% is paid by the DBA to the lead or solo mediator, who handled the case and 50% is retained by the DBA to defray the expenses of CMS.
+Some mediators defer their portions of the fee, contributing it to the DBA for the CMS program.
 Fee schedules my very depending on the type of mediation.

 Schedule and Location

 Mediation services for Denver County Courts are provided by CMS daily.
-On site mediations are conducted in conference rooms and jury rooms on the fourth floor of the Denver City and County Building, 1437 Bannock St., Denver, CO and the CMS office is located at room 167.
+On site mediations are conducted in conference rooms and jury rooms of the Denver City and County Building, 1437 Bannock St., Denver, CO and the CMS office is located at room 167.
 The Small Claims Court operates from Monday through Thursday.
 The County Courts operate Monday through Friday.

 Amount in Controversy